Sokkeldirektoratet

 Supervisory authority – authority to make individual administrative decisions, etc.

-(1) The Norwegian Offshore Directorate shall supervise compliance with provisions laid down in or decisions made pursuant to these regulations.
+(1) The Norwegian Offshore Directorate supervises compliance with the requirements of these regulations and decisions made pursuant to them.

-(2) The Norwegian Offshore Directorate may make individual administrative decisions to ensure compliance with these regulations.
+(2) The Norwegian Offshore Directorate may make individual decisions to ensure compliance with the requirements of these regulations.

 Exemption

-(1) The Norwegian Offshore Directorate may in particular cases grant exemption from provisions laid down in these regulations.
+(1) The Norwegian Offshore Directorate may in particular cases grant exemption from the requirements of these regulations.

 Penal provision